 Truancy has Consequences

-In California, all children between the ages of 6 and 18 are required by law to attend school and to have good attendance records as well.
-The state defines legally truant as a student who misses school without a valid excuse.
+In California, all children between the ages of 6 and 18 are required by law to attend school and to have good attendance records.
+The state defines ‘truant’ as a student who misses school without a valid excuse.

-For students who miss school six times or more during the year with unexcused absences and/or tardies the child is considered “habitually truant” and the school may refer a complaint to the district attorney’s office for legal action.
+Students who miss school six times or more during the year with unexcused absences and/or tardies are considered “habitually truant” and the school may refer a complaint to the district attorney’s office for legal action.

 The consequences for a student who is declared habitually truant are severe for both the student AND the parents.
 Under the law, a parent can be prosecuted for the following:

 - “failure to compel” a child to attend school (an infraction with up to a $500 fine for repeat offenders)